Poggio di Sotto

 Sangiovese at Its Southern Edge

 The road to Castelnuovo dell'Abate drops below the main ridge of Montalcino, where the elevation eases and the vineyards face southeast toward Monte Amiata.
-The air shifts here — less windswept than the northern slopes near Sant'Antimo, more sheltered, with a warmth that registers in the wines long before you open a bottle.
-Poggio di Sotto sits in this southern corridor, at Localita' Castelnuovo dell'Abate, and it is a property whose address tells you most of what you need to know about its stylistic DNA.
+The air shifts here, less windswept than the northern slopes near Sant'Antimo, more sheltered, with a warmth that registers in the wines long before you open a bottle.
+Poggio di Sotto sits in this southern corridor, at Localita' Castelnuovo dell'Abate, Montalcino, a prestige winery in Tuscany producing Brunello di Montalcino at a price tier of 4.
 Southern Montalcino produces Brunello that tends toward riper fruit and rounder structure than its northern counterparts; Poggio di Sotto has built a reputation working precisely within those conditions rather than against them.

-The Montalcino Peer Set: Where Poggio di Sotto Sits
+The Montalcino comparable set: Where Poggio di Sotto Sits

-Get Exclusive Access →The estate's first vintage was 1989 , a date that places it firmly in the modern era of Brunello but far enough back to have accumulated a credible vertical record.
+The estate's first vintage was 1989, a date that places it firmly in the modern era of Brunello but far enough back to have accumulated a credible vertical record.
 That 35-year span of vintages is consequential: it means the wines have been assessed across multiple growing seasons, including the difficult years that reveal a producer's actual decision-making, not just its performance in warm, generous harvests.

-EP Club recognises the estate with a Pearl 4 Star Prestige designation for 2025, positioning it in the upper tier of properties tracked across Italian wine regions.
-Comparative context is useful here: this is the same recognition bracket occupied by producers in Piedmont such as Aldo Conterno in Monforte d'Alba and in Umbria such as Lungarotti in Torgiano , estates where the combination of regional authority and consistent output justifies the classification.
+The estate is recognized with a Pearl 4 Star Prestige designation for 2025.
+Comparative context is useful here: this is the same recognition bracket occupied by producers in Piedmont such as Aldo Conterno in Monforte d'Alba and in Umbria such as Lungarotti in Torgiano, estates where the combination of regional authority and consistent output justifies the classification.

 Winemaking at Castelnuovo dell'Abate